 Conclusion

 Although Shelley’s establishment as a ‘great author’ may be part of a feminist process, her primary use in film and television has overwhelmingly been to promote the products that fictionalise her, not initiate fundamental change in the industry more broadly.
 She is more often used as a vehicle for a male character or author’s vision than to advocate for women in sf.
 Even as Aldiss, in 1974, linked Shelley to the genre, this was more to the genre’s benefit.
-Aldiss indirectly used Frankenstein to establish his own status (he is, after all, an sf writer), piggybacking on feminist scholarship’s efforts to claim Shelley as a ‘lost foremother’ (Gilbert and Gubar 59).
+Aldiss indirectly used Frankenstein to establish his own status (he is, after all, a sf writer), piggybacking on feminist scholarship’s efforts to claim Shelley as a ‘lost foremother’ (Gilbert and Gubar 59).
 He notes that just as ‘the standing of Mary's reputation is still in the balance, so is science fiction’s’ (Billion 36), but reinforces many of the value judgements that originally stopped work by Shelley and other women from being recognised.

 Whatever the goals of the production adapting Shelley – national heritage, profit, education, women’s equality, or otherwise – all betray similar assumptions about the nature and capabilities of authorship, falling back on Romantic stereotypes that ultimately reflect negatively on Shelley’s image as the founder of sf.
 ‘Motherhood’, it seems, is still a concept that does female artists more harm than good.
 It remains to be seen how our image of Shelley will evolve in the future, as both Frankenstein and feminism continue to be adapted in new ways, but popular fictionalisations will certainly continue to play an important role.
 As Munford and Waters argue, in popular culture the ‘death’ of feminism is now often taken as a given: ‘the “post-ness” or “past-ness” of feminist politics is routinely asserted as if it were fact’ (21).
 More optimistically, they also assert that ‘feminism’s consignment to history makes it usefully available to the possibility of ghostly return’ (21).
 This promises interesting futures for Shelley’s fictional legacy, and for the future of other great (women) creators in popular culture.